 Our annual United Way giving campaign starts today!

 Today’s a special day.
 Our annual United Way for Southeastern Michigan giving campaign starts now!
-This year, we’ll focus on the ways we can Light The Way to a better future when we are United toward a common cause.
+This year, we’ll focus on the ways we can Light The Way to a better future when we are United toward a common cause

 <COMPANY NAME> is proud to partner with United Way each year.
 As a community, we Live United to ensure that students go to school with full backpacks and full bellies — ready to learn and grow.
 And we work to help families put food on their tables today, as well as get the support and guidance they need to become financially stable.